What parts of a roast dinner are safe for dogs?

 - Human desserts.

-Be careful to keep the meat-roasting pan well away from your dog as the fat produced by the roast meat will be incredibly tempting but can cause life-threatening illness, such as pancreatitis.
+Be careful to keep the meat-roasting pan well away from your dog even when cooled as the fat produced by the roast meat will be incredibly tempting but could be very dangerous for them.

 Some foods are dangerous for dogs – either because they are a choking hazard or because they can actually poison your pet.